M1 Distribution Home

 All the standard Mic-pre features are present: phantom power, phase reverse, a twenty dB pad, and direct input.
 We have also included the ability to pad and reverse the phase of the Direct Input.
 The separate power supply is very robust and can power two units.

 Quality is also unmatched.
 Twelve gauge steel chassis, engraved front panels, large custom knobs, and personalized engraved serial number plates, set the build apart.
-The design esthetic is reminiscent of 1930's futuristic military technology, that has only now been realized.
+The design aesthetic is reminiscent of 1930's futuristic military technology, that has only now been realized.

 Features: